Supporting Girls by Supplying Them With Biodegradable Menstrual Pads and Menstrual Health Education

 2019

 In February 2019, PridePads Africa, Inc. was formed, and a Board of Directors was assembled.
-The Board began raising money for the initial expenses of the organization, including the purchase of a sanitary pads machine and the raw materials needed to begin manufacturing the pads.
+The Board began raising money for the initial expenses of the organization, including the purchase of a menstrual pads machine and the raw materials needed to begin manufacturing the pads.
 We hired a Director of Operations, Derek Gerleit, and he moved to Cameroon in August of 2019.
-Derek set up the facility in Ngaoundere and started the necessary work for manufacturing PridePads sanitary pads.
+Derek set up the facility in Ngaoundere and started the necessary work for manufacturing PridePads menstrual pads.

 In November 2019, PridePads Africa held their first annual in person fundraiser and raised over $45,000 in donations.
 Later that month, Co-founders Ajume Wingo, Stephanie Carter and Celeste Carter went to Ngaoundere to visit the facility and meet the women who would be making the pads.